Translated's Research Center

 The main language spoken in Ireland is English, differing dialects and accents add colour and flavour to the language.
 But the culture of language has an old history in the Emerald Isle.
 Before the introduction of English, Irish Gaelic would have been the dominant language.
 There are enclaves of Donegal, Kerry and Galway where this still is the majority language spoken.
 Even within the Irish Gaelic language there are dialects, which developed due to slight differences in accent and expression.

-Now, if you need others information about that country to make your decision, below you can find a selection of economic/social/cultural data
+If you need others information, below you can find a selection of economic/social/cultural data

 Language